Gobie/regex/README.md

 -------------------------------

 This library solves error handling problem by doing all the heavy lifting in reusable manner.
-Every error is handled by exception derived from `RegexException`.
-Example of the same code as above using Regex library:
+Every error is handled by exception derived from `\Gobie\Regex\RegexException`.
+Example of the similar code as above using Regex library:

     use Gobie\Regex\Drivers\Pcre\PcreRegex;
     use Gobie\Regex\Drivers\Pcre\PcreRegexException;